aspnet/Blazor.Docs/docs/components/index.md

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/ChildComponent.cshtml)]

-The body of the Bootstrap-styled panel is provided by `ChildContent`. `ChildContent` is loaded where the `<ChildComponent>` element appears in the parent component.
+The body of the Bootstrap-styled panel is provided by `ChildContent`. `ChildContent` is rendered where the `<ChildComponent>` element appears in the parent component.

 ## Routing